SegviGen: Repurposing 3D Generative Model for Part Segmentation: Abstract

 \section{Abstract}

 We introduce \textit{SegviGen}, a framework that repurposes native 3D generative models for 3D part segmentation.
 Existing pipelines either lift strong 2D priors into 3D via distillation or multi-view mask aggregation, often suffering from cross-view inconsistency and blurred boundaries, or explore native 3D discriminative segmentation, which typically requires large-scale annotated 3D data and substantial training resources.
 In contrast, \textit{SegviGen} leverages the structured priors encoded in pretrained 3D generative model to induce segmentation through distinctive part colorization, establishing a novel and efficient framework for part segmentation.
-Specifically, \textit{SegviGen} encodes a 3D asset and predicts part-indicative colors on active voxels of a geometry-aligned reconstruction.
+Specifically, \textit{SegviGen} encodes an input 3D asset and predicts part-indicative colors on active voxels of a geometry-aligned reconstruction.
 It supports interactive part segmentation, full segmentation, and full segmentation with 2D guidance in a unified framework.
-Extensive experiments show that \textbf{\textit{SegviGen} improves over the prior state of the art by 40\% on interactive part segmentation and by 15\% on full segmentation, while using only 0.32\% of the labeled training data.} It demonstrates that pretrained 3D generative priors transfer effectively to 3D part segmentation, enabling strong performance with limited supervision.
+Extensive experiments show that \textbf{\textit{SegviGen} improves over the prior state of the art by 40\% on interactive part segmentation and by 15\% on full segmentation, while using only 0.32\% of the training data.} This undoubtedly demonstrates that pretrained 3D generative priors transfer effectively to 3D part segmentation, enabling strong performance with limited supervision.
+Code and pretrained weights are publicly available at https://github.com/Nelipot-Lee/SegviGen.